Sedeniono/ADO-History-Diff/README.md

 **Requirements:**
 * Azure DevOps:
   * On-premise: [Azure DevOps Server](https://azure.microsoft.com/en-us/products/devops/server) 2019, 2020 or 2022.
-(Tested with 2019.1.2, 2020.1.2 and 2022.1.)
+Moreover, "Azure DevOps Server" without a version number (first released in 2025) is also supported.
+Future versions should also work.
-  * Also supports the cloud variation [Azure DevOps Services](https://azure.microsoft.com/en-us/products/devops)
+  * Also supports the cloud variation [Azure DevOps Services](https://azure.microsoft.com/en-us/products/devops).
 * Users should use a reasonably recent browser (year >2020).
 Tested with Edge, Chrome and Firefox.